-5 Ideas for What to Write In A Featured Wedding Blog Post
+5 Ideas for What to Write In A Real Wedding Blog Post

 I see you over there posting photos to your blog from a recent wedding you’ve worked on.
 But can I ask you… How much are you writing?

-You’ll hear me say this a lot: Blog posts that you want to get found on Google need to be long.
-They need not just photos, but words.
+As a wedding SEO specialist, you’ll hear me say this a lot: Blog posts that you want to be found on Google need to be long.
+They need words, not just photos.

 But here’s the question I hear the most: “I can’t make myself write that much!
 What am I supposed to write about??”